single-spa/single-spa/docs/single-spa-api.md

 ## unloadChildApplication
 `unloadChildApplication(appName, opts)` takes in a string parameter `appName` and (optionally) an `opts` object.
-It returns a promise that is resolved when the child application has been successfully resolved.
+It returns a promise that is resolved when the registered application has been successfully resolved.
 The `opts` parameter is an object with the following property:
 - `waitForUnmount`: a boolean that decides when to unload the application.
 Defaults to false.